Welcome to the Naturalchurch blog!

-- Ecclesiastical amnesia – Two thousand years of church tradition have not only left many of us confused as to which church or denomination is the “correct” one, but has also obscured the heart of New Testament Christianity, namely the way in which the New Testament churches understood salvation and the person of Jesus Christ.
-This, in my mind, is the central issue.
+- Ecclesiastical amnesia – Two thousand years of church tradition have not only left many of us confused as to which church or denomination is the “correct” one, but have also obscured the heart of New Testament Christianity, namely the way in which the New Testament churches understood salvation, the Kingdom of God and, most importantly, the person of Jesus Christ.
+These, in my mind, are the central issues.

-On this last point: I concluded that it would be very difficult, if not impossible, for people to fully rediscover the early Christians’ understanding of salvation as long they remain clustered in tribe-like denominations shaped around the personas of extraordinary individuals (historic or contemporary, it really does not matter) whom they have elected to interpret God and the Bible on their behalf.
+On this last point: Over the years I became increasingly convinced that it is very difficult, if not impossible, for people to fully rediscover the early Christians’ understanding of salvation as long they remain clustered in tribe-like denominations, shaped around the personas of extraordinary individuals (historic or contemporary, it really does not matter), whom they have elected to interpret God and the Bible on their behalf.

-And so I stepped out of the world of institutionalised Christianity.
+It is this conviction that prompted me to step out of the world of institutionalised Christianity.
 At the time I was in the process of completing a PhD in Theology, a dream that I had been nurturing for more than two decades.
-But a fresh reading of Jesus’ words at the Feast of Booths changed all of that:
+But a rethinking of Jesus’ words at the Feast of Booths interfered with my aspirations:

 “The Jews therefore marveled, saying, “How is it that this man has learning, when he has never studied?”
 So Jesus answered them, “My teaching is not mine, but his who sent me.
 If anyone’s will is to do God’s will, he will know whether the teaching is from God or whether I am speaking on my own authority.
 The one who speaks on his own authority seeks his own glory; but the one who seeks the glory of him who sent him is true, and in him there is no falsehood.(John 7:15-18)